SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q6.
 Which guiding principle reflects the following idea: ‘The current state should be investigated and observed directly to make sure it is fully understood’?
 - a) Keep it simple and practical
 - b) Progress iteratively with feedback
-- c) Optimize and automate
+- c) Optimise and automate
 - d) Start where you are
 <details>Answer: d</details>
 <br>